 Every late payment you make brings down your credit score.
 If you set up a direct debit you can make sure your payments go out on the day your salary goes in.

 Every application you make shows up on your credit file.
-Even though it only stays on there for 12 months, it impacts your credit score.
-By spacing out your applications itâll make you look less desperate for money.
+These can stay on your file for up to 2 years.
+By spacing out your applications it’ll make you look less desperate for money.

 3. Register on the electoral roll